kartikeysharma95UZH/ma-thesis/Model-inference/README.md

 2. `Noun Completion German`
 This task involves completing an elided noun text(truncated nouns) by adding an appropriate text in German.

-To run the model for noun completion in German, use the following command:
+To run this model, use the following command:

 ```
 python main.py --task noun-completion-de --input "Your input text here"